telerik/winforms-docs/pivotgrid/iterating-cells.md

 # Iterating Cells

-##

 To iterate thought the cells in __RadPivotGrid__ you should first retrieve all row and column groups.
-This will allow you to create a
-          loop and get all cells values for example:
+This will allow you to create a loop and get all cells values for example:
-        #_C#_

 {{source=..\SamplesCS\PivotGrid\IteratingCells.cs region=IterateCells}}
 {{source=..\SamplesVB\PivotGrid\PivotIteratingCells.vb region=IterateCells}}